mwfj/CMU_15213_CSAPP3E_Lab/Linking/README.md

 + **Procedure Linkage Table(PLT)** used to call external procedures/functions whose address isn't known in the time of linking, and is left to be **resolved by the dynamic linker at run time**.
 + **Global Offsets Table(GOT)** and is similarly used to resolve addresses.
 Both PLT and GOT and other relocation information is explained in greater length in [this article](http://www.technovelty.org/linux/plt-and-got-the-key-to-code-sharing-and-dynamic-libraries.html).
++ For memory address space layout, see [this stackoverflow answer](https://stackoverflow.com/questions/32746996/how-linux-process-address-space-is-stored#:~:text=After%20compiling%20this%20program%20with%20gcc%2C%20we%20get%20an%20executable%20file%20(ELF%20format)%20a.out.%20If%20we%20analyze%20the%20dependencies%20this%20very%20simple%20program%20have%20by%20running%20ldd%20we%20find%3A) and [Anatomy of a Program in Memory](https://manybutfinite.com/post/anatomy-of-a-program-in-memory/)

 #### [[extra thought]What is the difference between .got and .got.plt section?](https://stackoverflow.com/questions/11676472/what-is-the-difference-between-got-and-got-plt-section)